Categories

 But please, Apple, give us a way to create those files on Windows.
 I’m no Windows fan but this is the real world and Windows exists in media creation.

-7 responses to “Why I was wrong about ProRes”
+7 replies on “Why I was wrong about ProRes”

 Avid is more likely to create a DNxHD 4444 codec than Apple is to take ProRes cross platform.
 And I don’t think you WERE wrong.